 Clarification of glycerin to remove fine impurities makes it usable.
 A disc stack centrifuge has the required g-force to remove the finest trace particles from glycerin.

 The advantages of using industrial centrifuges (listed above) are applicable for glycerin purification as well.

 Technical Considerations for Biodiesel Centrifuge Design

 Biodiesel production requires the use of methanol.
-This requirement in turn needs special manufacturing specifications.
+This requirement, in turn, needs unique manufacturing specifications.
 Biodiesel centrifuge systems manufactured by Dolphin Centrifuge have the following features.
 We refer to these features as the ‘Biodiesel Kit.’

 - VITON seals in all fluid contact areas.